sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_gnss.md

 *Enable or disable the constellations used for fixes*

-The GNSS receiver is capable of tracking 184 channels across four constellations and three bands (L1/L2/5) including GPS (USA), Galileo (EU), BeiDou (China), and GLONASS (Russia).
+The GNSS receiver is capable of tracking multiple channels across four constellations, each producing their own GNSS signals (ie, L1C/A, L1C, L2P, L2C, L5, E1, E5a, E5b, E6, B1I, B2I, B3I, B1C, B2a, B2b, etc).
+The supported constellations include GPS (USA), Galileo (EU), BeiDou (China), and GLONASS (Russia).
 SBAS (satellite-based augmentation system) is also supported.
 By default, all constellations are used.
 Some users may want to study, log, or monitor a subset.
 Disabling a constellation will cause the GNSS receiver to ignore those signals when calculating a location fix.

 ## NTRIP Client